durgeshunde/durgeshunde/README.md

 # 👋 Hi, I’m Durgesh

 🚀 **Aspiring ICT student** with a passion for building simple, beautiful, and functional web apps.
-💡 Currently creating small but impactful projects to sharpen my skills before heading to university abroad.
+💡 Currently creating small but impactful projects to sharpen my skills.

 ---